 Born in Athens during the 5th century BC, Athena made a long journey through the ages before finding her new home on Staten Island, New York.

 In the afternoon, back at my hotel after my visit to The Parthenon, Ikis and I got talking about another very different woman: his 95 year old grandmother.

-At one point Ikis took me over to look at a framed black and white photo.
-There were a few of these photos on the walls, but most of them were of Athens.
-This one was quite different.
+At one point he took me over to look at a framed black and white photo.
 It must have been taken from a boat out to sea.
 In the foreground was water.
 On the right, on top of a bare, steep hill was a small church.
 On the left was a small elliptical bay and a row of two story stone houses, maybe five or six of them.
-In front of them, a few small wooden fishing boats were moored.
 Behind them were olive groves and looming on the far horizon, a range of mountains.

 ‘That’s the village where Aspasiya was born….’
 Ikis said.